RKavikeerthana/Locoheth/README.md

 ## Overview

-The City-Wide Epidemic Prediction and Hospital Bed Management System is a full-scale solution built to streamline hospital operations and enhance resource management, especially during times of crisis like epidemics.
+The City-Wide Epidemic Prediction and Hospital Bed Management System("locoheth" is the name of the application) is a full-scale solution built to streamline hospital operations and enhance resource management, especially during times of crisis like epidemics.
 The system targets key inefficiencies in hospitals, such as lengthy patient registration processes, overcrowded OPD queues, and improper bed allocation, offering a modern,